vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 ## Communication means

-GrimoireLab  use the following communication channels:
+GrimoireLab uses the following communication channels:

 * Mailing list
 * IRC channel
 * Issues / Pull Requests

-Each of them is intended for an specific purpose.
+Each of them is intended for a specific purpose.
 Please understand that you may be redirected to some other mean if the communication you intend to have is considered to fit better elsewhere.